Sponsor:

 Purpose: National Honor Society at Gwinnett Online Campus is an honorary organization for students who have outstanding academic achievement and who have been chosen as exceptional representatives in the areas of leadership, service, and character by a selection committee.
 According to the national organization's goals, NHS hopes "to recognize and encourage academic achievement while developing other characteristics essential to citizens in a democracy."

 Description: National Honor Society (NHS) membership has been the true mark of student achievement for over 100 years, but it goes far beyond a report card.
 By empowering, championing, and recognizing well-rounded students, NHS provides students with a values-based framework to elevate a culture of scholarship, service, leadership, and character.
 Membership is available to 4-12 students who meet the academic requirements and are then selected based upon careful consideration of applications that display exceptional merit in the areas of scholarship, leadership, service, and character.
+Applications are mailed to eligible students in January of each year.
 Once selected for membership, students must maintain a commitment to these areas as well as continued academic success.

 Sponsor: